stefan-hoeck/idris2-gram-schmidt/src/Vec.md

 languages with Haskell-like syntax in order to follow.
 Everything else, I try to explain on the go.

-Note: In this first implementation, we do not yet make `Vect n a` an instance of `Num`, since that will require some additional explanation.
-Also, we do not yet provide any form of totality check, accepting vectors of length zero in all functions, which might result in a division by zero error or otherwise unexpected behavior.
-Again, we will come back to this in a later implementation.

 This is a literate Idris2 file, so we first declare our module name and imports.
 For length indexed lists of values, we use `Vect` from `Data.Vect`.
 This come with a lot of